tomba-io/dart/README.md

 This is the official Dart client library for the [Tomba.io](https://tomba.io) Email Finder API, allowing you to:

 -   [Domain Search](https://tomba.io/domain-search) (Search emails are based on the website You give one domain name and it returns all the email addresses found on the internet.)
 -   [Email Finder](https://tomba.io/email-finder) (This API endpoint generates or retrieves the most likely email address from a domain name, a first name and a last name..)
 -   [Author Finder](https://tomba.io/author-finder) (Instantly discover the email addresses of article authors.)
 -   [Enrichment](https://tomba.io/author-finder) (The Enrichment lets you find the current job title, company, location and social profiles of the person behind the email.)
 -   [Linkedin Finder](https://tomba.io/author-finder) (The Linkedin lets you find the current job title, company, location and social profiles of the person behind the linkedin URL.)
 -   [Email Verifier](https://tomba.io/email-verifier) (checks the deliverability of a given email address, verifies if it has been found in our database, and returns their sources.)
-- [Email Sources](https://developer.tomba.io/#email-sources) (Find email address source somewhere on the web .)
-- [Company Domain autocomplete](https://developer.tomba.io/#autocomplete) (Company Autocomplete is an API that lets you auto-complete company names and retrieve logo and domain information.)

 ## Getting Started

 You'll need an Tomba API access token, which you can get by signing up for a free account at [https://app.tomba.io/auth/register](https://app.tomba.io/auth/register)

 The free plan is limited to 25 search request and 50 verification a month, To enable all the data fields and additional request volumes see [https://tomba.io/pricing](https://tomba.io/pricing).

 ## Installation